Facebook-f Instagram Linkedin

 • Describe the technique for arthrocentesis

-• Understand the principles of wound management
+• Understand the principles of wound healing and management

 • Describe the preoperative stabilisation, surgical approaches and post operative care for: